metapolator/metapolator/Docs/roadmap.md

 **Complete When:** Designers connected to our developers can create new font masters using Metapolator v2 technology with a web UI.

+* Plan an outreach campaign to grow the userbase

 4. Growing Users [October 1]
 ----------------------